Xie An: Background and early career

 In 373, when Huan visited the capital, Wang and Xie were sent to welcome him, and there were rumors that Huan was going to execute Xie and Wang and then usurp the throne.
 Wang was very fearful, while Xie calmly stated, "Our journey will determine whether the empire survives or not."
 As Huan arrived, he put on a great display of his army, and Wang was so anxious that his clothes were wet from his sweat, and the writing tablet he held in his hand was upside down.
 Xie, however, was very calm in seating himself, and then persuaded Huan to put away his display of army.
-After Huan died later that year, Xie came up with a plan to keep Huan's clan satisfied yet weakening them—he divided Huan's military command into three and gave them to Huan's brothers Huan Chong and Huan Huo and nephew Huan Shixiu (桓石秀).
+After Huan died later that year, Xie came up with a plan to keep Huan's clan satisfied yet weakening them—he divided Huan's military command into three and gave them to Huan's brothers Huan Chong and Huan Huo and nephew Huan Shixiu (桓石秀; brother of Huan Shiqian).
 The fears of a Huan usurpation dissipated, particularly because Huan Chong was committed to the survival of the imperial government.

 In the start of Emperor Xiaowu's reign, Xie shared power with Wang Tanzhi and Wang Biaozhi.
 However, Wang Tanzhi soon became a military commander and governor, and then died in 375.
 Xie An became effectively the sole prime minister.